HTML Minifier

 What is HTML Minifier?

-An HTML Minifier is an online tool that can automatically removes unnecessary characters from your HTML code such as white space, comments, and redundant code.
+An HTML Minifier is an online tool that can automatically remove unnecessary characters from your HTML code such as white space, comments, and redundant code.
 This process is called minification, and it can significantly reduce the size of your HTML files, making them faster to download and parse.
 As a result, your website will load faster, providing a better experience for your users.

 What is an HTML minifier and how does it work?